eficode-academy/github-actions-katas/labs/storing-artifacts.md

   Github has an excelent guide on how you can use persistant storage over periods of builds here: https://docs.github.com/en/actions/guides/storing-workflow-data-as-artifacts
 </details>

+## Exercise

+### Overview

+We want to add a step that makes the repository including the compiled code available for other steps to use.

+In order to achieve this we will simply save the state of the entire repository after running the build script.

 ### Tasks

-We want to add a step that builds all of the code, and then makes the compiled code available for other steps to use.

-In order to achieve this we will simply save the state of the entire repository after running the build script.

 - Add step named `Upload Repo` to the existing job, which will upload an artifact with the name `code`, with the path `.` to use the current directory.